Adrenal Dysfunction Leads to Weight Problems

-3) Cortisol (the main adrenal stress hormone) makes you gain and hold onto fat.
+3) Cortisol (an adrenal stress hormone) makes you gain and hold onto fat.

 Suppressed Metabolism Due to Adrenal Fatigue

-This metabolic process of converting this food into ATP is performed by your mitochondria.
+Mitochondria convert these foods into ATP through metabolic processes.
 Eventually, overactive stress physiology significantly damages the mitochondria.
 The adrenals and thyroid work together to regulate this process.

 Our metabolic process is compromised — in one way or another — when our body is in an active stress response.
 Sooner or later, this metabolic pattern remains when there is chronic stress; even when the stressors are removed.

 Balance the Adrenals to Balance Your Weight

 The adrenals act as the oil and gas in your engine — the thyroid.
 If you crank up the engine without paying attention to the oil and gas, you will eventually cause trouble.